strongqa/howitzer/README.md

 ## Test Implementation Workflow

-- Prepare features and scenarios
+- Prepare BDD feature with scenarios
+- Mark feature/scenarios with priority tags.
+- Implement prerequisites generation (optional):
+  * implement factories
+  * implement models
 - Implement appropriate pages in the `web/pages` folder.
 For details, refer to  [Page Object Pattern](https://github.com/strongqa/howitzer/wiki/PageObject-pattern).
-- Implement emails in `emails` folder.
+- Implement emails in `emails` folder (optional).
 - Implement scenarios:
   * For Cucumber:
     1. Read and learn [Cucumber Best Practices](https://github.com/strongqa/howitzer/wiki/Cucumber-Best-Practices)
     2. Implement step definitions in the `features/step_definitions` folder.
   * For Rspec: Use [DSL](https://github.com/jnicklas/capybara/blob/master/lib/capybara/rspec/features.rb) provided by Capybara to create descriptive acceptance tests.
-  * For Turnip:Implement step definitions in the `spec/steps` folder.
+  * For Turnip: Implement step definitions in the `spec/steps` folder.
-- Debug features against to desired driver.
+- Debug features against to desired drivers.
 - Enjoy it!

 ## Rake Tasks

+[Rake](https://ruby.github.io/rake/) was originally created to handle software build processes, but the combination of convenience and flexibility that it provides has made it the standard method of job automation for Ruby projects.

 You can get a list of all available tasks by typing the following command: